top of page

 Morning

-• Explore Crescent Head, local facilities, safety briefing with family
+• Explore Crescent Head, local facilities, and have a safety briefing with the family.

 Afternoon

-• Walk to Delicate Nobby Beach (approx. 20 min or drive 5 mins) - access to beach via path opposite Big Hill Cabins off Plomer Road.
+• Walk to Delicate Nobby Beach (approx. 20 min or drive 5 mins) - access the beach via the path opposite Big Hill Cabins off Plomer Road.

-• Relaxed swim or play in the shallows (watch conditions – can be rough at times, so stick to edges)
+• Enjoy a relaxed swim or play in the shallows (watch conditions – it can be rough at times, so stick to the edges).

-• Watch out for dolphins and sea eagles along the beach
+• Keep an eye out for dolphins and sea eagles along the beach.

 Evening